MadelineCowell/Employee-Directory/README.md

 ### Future Development
 * The search functionality is currently not fully functioning
 * I utilized an API to gather dummy employee data, I would like to create a functionality for users to create and add in their own data
+* Create individual employee profiles so when an employee is clicked on, the user can view more details

 ### Contact